pythonarcade/arcade/doc/programming_guide/sound.rst

 Stopping Sounds
 ^^^^^^^^^^^^^^^

 Arcade's helper functions are the easiest way to stop playback.
-To use them, do the following:
+To use them:

 #.
-Choose one of the following:
+Do one of the following:

    * Pass the stored pyglet :py:class:`~pyglet.media.player.Player` to :py:func:`arcade.stop_sound`: